Pain in the spine shown on a digital image

 You also may not be able to have the injection if you have seriously elevated blood pressure, type 1 diabetes, take blood-thinning medication, or have glaucoma.
 You should be aware that there are the same low-level risks involved with ESI as with other minimally invasive injection procedures.
 We always go over potential risks with you before you undergo any procedure while in our care.
 Our physicians, in such instances, work in consultation with your primary care physician or medical specialists to clarify your candidacy, plan appropriately, and maximize safety.

-Contact Long Island Spine To Discuss ESI and Other Effective Pain Relief Options
+Contact Long Island Spine To Discuss Epidural Steroid Injections and Other Effective Pain Relief Options

 Though results are not guaranteed, a large number of our patients have experienced welcome relief due to epidural steroid injections.
 For some, the impact has been dramatic, even life-changing, enabling them to feel more comfortable and mobile than they have in years.
 Why not get in touch with our talented professionals now to see if epidural steroid injections are right for you?